kunhwiko/concepts/languages/java/lang-java.md

 ##### Security
 ```
+Access Levels
+  1. public: code can be accessed anywhere
+  2. protected: code in the same package has access and allows subclasses outside the package to inherit protected things
+  3. default: code in the same package has access
+  4. private: code in the same class

 Preventing subclasses / inheritance
   1. non-public classes (no such thing as a private class) can be subclassed only by classes in the same package
   2. final classes to make methods always work the way they are intended to (no method overriding)